janwerner/SilentUninstall/README.md

                                         "cisco" in the name, one at a time.

 The -nosim flag exists to reduce the possibility of an accidental uninstallation.

+The -switches flag adds a custom switch to use for EXE uninstallers in case another switch could not be identified.

 The -verbose option turns on some (extremely) rudimentary error reporting.